-The community trigger allows you to request a review if you believe that no action has been taken in response to your reports of anti-social behaviour (ASB).
+The community trigger lets you request a review if you believe that no action has been taken in response to your reports of anti-social behaviour (ASB).

 We take ASB very seriously and satisfaction with the council’s ASB service is high but the community trigger gives residents extra protection should they need it.